michaelcpuckett/activity-kit/README.md

 ### Plugins

-In progress.

-Injectables that can modify core functionality.
+Injectable lifecycle hooks that can modify core functionality.

 Currently this project comes with: